Sajjadhosenshohan/Assets-hub-server/README.md

 ## ⚙️ Installation Guide
-To set up **Assets-hub-client** on your local machine, follow these steps:
+To set up **Assets-hub-server** on your local machine, follow these steps:

 ### Step 1: Clone the server Repository
 ```bash